Isolation Levels and their Impact on Performance & Concurrency

 The FOR ALL level allows INSERT, DELETE, and UPDATE operations to be load isolated.

-If it's ensured that mainly INSERT operations occur on the load isolated table, the FOR INSERT level is the right choice as no logically deleted rows are kept and no versions of updated rows.
+If it’s ensured that mainly INSERT operations occur on the load isolated table, the FOR INSERT level is the right choice.
+No logically deleted rows are kept, and no versions of updated rows.
 Read performance is better when compared against fully load isolated tables.

 CREATE VIEW TheTableV AS LOCKING TheTable FOR LOAD COMMITTED